Heading to Carlsbad Caverns National Park? We’re sharing the best things to do if you have one day at Carlsbad Caverns!

 About Carlsbad Caverns National Park

-Carlsbad Caverns National Park spans 46,766 acres and is home to more than 119 caves, which formed when sulfuric acid dissolved limestone.
-Only a handful of these 119 caves are accessible to the public, including two that you can explore on your own.
+Carlsbad Caverns National Park spans 46,766 acres.
+It is home to more than 119 caves, which formed when sulfuric acid dissolved limestone.
+Only a handful of these 119 caves are accessible to the public.
+This includes two that you can explore on your own.

 You also must begin your hike (or elevator ride) out of the cavern by a specific time to ensure you are out of the caverns by closing time.
 You can find the full schedule here!

-It costs $15/person to enter the caverns, but free if you have the America the Beautiful Pass, which is $80/year and gets you access to all National Monuments and Parks.
+It costs $15/person to enter the caverns, for one day at Carlsbad Caverns.
+But is free if you have the America the Beautiful Pass.
+The pass is $80/year and gets you access to all National Monuments and Parks.
 It’s totally worth the cost!

-The caverns are 56º year round, making it a great escape during the summer heat, or a pleasant temperature during the winter.
-We highly recommend bringing a light jacket to make sure you don’t get too cold and also wearing good shoes, as the ground can be a bit wet.
+The caverns are 56º year round.
+Making it a great escape during the summer heat, or a pleasant temperature during the winter.
+We highly recommend bringing a light jacket to make sure you don’t get too cold.
+We also recommend wearing good shoes, as the ground can be a bit wet.
 Some parts of the cavern are wheelchair and stroller accessible, which we will cover more below.

 While in the caverns, you are not allowed to have any food, gum (they have a gum bucket!), or drinks, unless it is plain water.
 They also advised us to whisper, as the cavern is basically an echo chamber.
 There are a handful of other rules when entering the cavern, which you can read here!